 Programs Use All-Around The best option if you want only one program.
 Restaurant For use in noisy places such as restaurants and social gatherings.
 Music For listening to music.
 Acoustic phone A special program for phone conversations.
-Outdoor For outdoor use.
+Outdoor For outdoor use (to reduce wind noise).
 Telecoil phone + Mic For use if you have a phone with a telecoil.
-Telecoil loop + Mic For use in places that have a teleloop system such as theaters and places of worship.
-Ultra focus For use only in very noisy places (more focused than the Restaurant program)
+Telecoil loop + Mic For use in places that have a teleloop system such as theatres and places of worship.
+Front Focus/Ultra Focus For use only in very noisy places (more focused than the Restaurant program).